cvxgrp/qcml/README.md

 This project requires:

 * Haskell -- The front end is written in [Haskell](http://www.haskell.org) and requires a Haskell installation to compile.
+We've tested it with the GHC compiler.
+You're on your own with a different Haskell implementation.
+  * Parsec -- This is a Haskell library that powers the parser.
+It should come installed with Haskell/GHC.
+  * HUnit -- This is a unit testing library that we (minimally) use.
+It should also come installed with Haskell/GHC.
 * `ECOS` -- The generated code calls the `ECOS` solver.
 Although the code generator can be used to produce calls to `CVX`, this is less interesting.